What is Imelda Marcos' Net Worth?

 Marriage and Political Career

 In 1954, Imelda met Ferdinand Marcos during a budget hearing at the Philippine Congress.
-Marcos was part of the opposition team who was fighting against the budget while Imelda was there visiting her cousin, who was Speaker of the House.
-Imelda caught Marcos' eye and he decided to pursue her in marriage.
+Marcos was part of the opposition team fighting against the budget, and Imelda was there visiting her cousin, the Speaker of the House.
+Imelda caught Marcos' eye, and he decided to pursue her in marriage.
 In the weeks that followed, he showered her with flowers and gifts and visited her daily in order to persuade her to marry him.
 In April of 1954, she agreed to sign a marriage license.
 The two were married in secret before a church wedding followed in Manila on May 1, 1954.
 One consequence of the marriage was that Marcos' common-law wife, with whom he already had three children, had to be removed from the public eye.

 Imelda held on to her position of First Lady when Marcos was elected to a second term in 1969.
 Marcos hardly ever left the presidential palace during this time and Imelda was increasingly sent on official visits as a de facto vice president.
 She also began focusing much of her attention on grandiose construction projects throughout the country.
 While some of the projects were in the name of public works, over time Imelda's use of public funds for these projects was criticized, and she was dubbed to have an "edifice complex."